-BATTING ORDER: The battering order is the official lineup of offensive players, listing the order in which team members must come to bat.
-A lineup card must include each player's name and defensive position; also the player's number must be indicated (also the designation of the extra player when used).
+BATTING ORDER: The batting order is the official lineup of offensive players, listing the order in which team member must come to bat.
+A lineup card must include each player's name and number.
+Each team's starting pitcher must be indicated.

-BLOCKED BALL: A live ball that is touched, stopped, or handled by a person not engaged in the game; or which touches any object that is not part of the official equipment or playing area.
+BLOCKEDBALL: A live ball that is touched, stopped, or handled by a person not engaged in the game; or which touches any object that is not part of the official equipment or playing area.